byelipk/postgresql-cli/README.md

 Once you log in you can run `\dg` to view all roles and their permissions.
 Roles are synonymous with 'users'.

+### Creating a new role
+The SQL to create a new role is faily simple.
+We just type `CREATE ROLE new_role` then pass in any permissions we wish to grant to the new role.
+So if I wanted to create a new superuser role, the SQL would be as follows: `CREATE ROLE new_su SUPERUSER`.
+Pretty simple.

+If you are working on a rails app and you want to use a PG datastore, you might need to create a new role with the ability to create a database (i.e. for a rake command like `rake db:create`), and that requires authentication.
+To do that you might write the following SQL: `CREATE ROLE rails_app CREATEDB LOGIN PASSWORD 'rubyonrails'`.

+    CREATE ROLE name [ [ WITH ] option [ ... ] ]

+    where option can be:

+    SUPERUSER | NOSUPERUSER
+        | CREATEDB | NOCREATEDB
+        | CREATEROLE | NOCREATEROLE
+        | CREATEUSER | NOCREATEUSER
+        | LOGIN | NOLOGIN

 ### Viewing all databases
 You can run `\l` to get a list of all databases.